 For Gambas users - gsh required Gambas 3.15.2 or greater be installed as its base Gambas3 . gsh requires a few Gambas3 modules gambas3-runtime, gambas3-scripter, gambas3-eval-highlight.

-Some of the notable extensions to Gambas3 syntax is the linux cli app interface which on top of the expected forms of redirection allows data to be redirected to and from user defined Gambas3 variables and functions.
-Gambas user defined subroutines and functions may be the target of piped input or output.
+Some of the notable extensions to Gambas3 syntax is the linux cli app interface which, on top of the expected forms of redirection, allows data to be redirected to and from user defined Gambas3 variables and functions.
+Gambas-user-defined subroutines and functions may be the target of piped input or output.

 An in-memory database is utilized throughout the shell to store persistent values and uses the dollar sign variable name($varname) notation throughout scripts and interactive sessions.
 This is important to understand as gsh compiles and executes blocks of code as they are completed from the command line or read from a gsh script file.
 Only global variables persist between code blocks.